 Event Dates

-The LGBT Pride parade takes place in Buenos Aires every November, with music, dance and a parade.
+The LGBT Pride parade takes place in Buenos Aires every November, with a series of concerts, events a stunning parade and epic post-parade concert and after parties.
 More than 30 organizations and groups host activities that will begin a week before the parade.

 - The trendy gay district of Palermo is one of the most popular places to stay during Buenos Aires Pride.
 Stay close to the bars and top attractions at the Mine Hotel, rated “Superb” by guests featuring designer rooms, outdoor pool and excellent location.